dherath/Snake_Robots/README.md

 Parallel Snake Robot

-The snake robot consist of 21 parallely linked via a combinaiton of ball joints and prismatci joints.
+The snake robot consist of 21 parallely linked via a combinaiton of ball joints and prismatic joints.
 Like the above case the absolute path for the plugin within the parallel_snake_robot folder (libmovementPlugin.so) must be entered within the model.sdf file <plugin> tag for the parallel snake.